NIVANorge/Mobius/Documentation/README.md

 # Documentation

 The documentation is being written.
 We welcome feedback on the documentation in order to make it more useful.
+Unless you want to edit the documents, you only want to open the .pdf files.

 ### Mostly finished:
 - **file_format_documentation** - The parameter and input file formats.